ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 ### Config Address Script Validator

-A validator which enforces that the datum is not changed.
+A validator which enforces that the datum is not changed, and the NFT is not taken.
 Ideally this should use read only inputs.

 ### Vault Authentication NFT Minting Policy